 Heating Equipment Market Analysis by Mordor Intelligence

-The heating equipment market size stood at USD 47.24 billion in 2026 and is projected to climb to USD 61.21 billion by 2031, advancing at a 5.32% CAGR.
+The heating equipment market size is expected to increase from USD 45.14 billion in 2025 to USD 47.24 billion in 2026 and reach USD 61.21 billion by 2031, growing at a CAGR of 5.32% over 2026-2031.
 Growth reflects performance-based building codes, corporate decarbonization pledges, and electrification programs that favor heat pumps over combustion appliances.
 Heat pumps now offer year-round comfort as single assets, while hydrogen-ready boilers give building owners a phased decarbonization path.
 District-energy operators are pairing waste-heat loops with centralized heat pumps to offset natural-gas demand, and manufacturers are investing in modular compressors that shorten installation time.
 Policy-linked rebates continue easing first-cost barriers, yet grid planners must manage coincident winter peaks as more dwellings electrify.

 Key Report Takeaways